burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 9. In C and C++ there are the following guarantees for components of the variable with structure type (`struct`):
     * The components (members, fields) of the variable with structure type obtain addresses in *ascending order* as they are defined in the structure type.
     * The address of the first component is the same as the address of the beginning of the structure.
-It is regardless of what endian the computer has where the program will run.
+It is regardless of what endian the computer has, where the program will run.

 10. Structs are not allowed to perform comparisons with `==` or with `>`.
 One of the fundamental natures of this restriction in C (and in C++) is that, for objects, there may be holes in their memory layout that are filled randomly.